On this page

 Declaration

-On the Review and submit page the declaration Checkbox uses the following:
+On a Review and submit page use a declaration Checkbox:

 Text - I declare that all the information I have provided is true and correct.